mbwong/mbwong.github.io/content/sections/teaching.md

-I am TA for Industrial Organization II (PhD) and Principles of Microeconomics (undergrad) at MIT, Spring 2022.

-Previously, I was TA for MIT's Intermediate Micro (undergrad, 2018-20), Applied Econ for Managers (EMBA, 2019), and Org Econ (PhD, 2022).
+I am currently a TA for MIT's Industrial Organization II (PhD) and Intro Micro (undergrad) courses.
+In the past, I was TA for MIT's Intermediate Micro (undergrad, 2018-20), Applied Econ for Managers (EMBA, 2019), and Org Econ (PhD, 2018) courses.